Frequently Asked Questions

 Does GEO work for any industry?

 Yes.
 GEO infrastructure is industry-agnostic because it addresses the technical layer of AI visibility.
-The 8-signal framework applies universally — every website benefits from structured data, clean-room HTML, and proper AI surface files.
+The 13-signal framework (8 binary infrastructure signals + 5 metric thresholds) applies universally — every website benefits from structured data, clean-room HTML, and proper AI surface files.
 The content authority signal is the most industry-dependent, as it requires domain-specific expertise in the published content.